First, what’s been going on in my kitchen these days?

 –the Elves, in The Fellowship of the Ring.

 Amalia’s Lembas bread recipe is buttery and rich, and just a little sweet.
-I don’t know if one bite will honestly satisfy a man for an entire day (I rather doubt it) as the Elves claimed, but it’ll more than likely satisfy your tribe for some time, anyway!
+I don’t know if one bite will honestly satisfy a man for an entire day (I’m skeptical) as the Elves claimed, but it’ll more than likely satisfy your folks for some time, anyway!

 - 1 cup butter